14 Tax-Advantaged Ways To Invest

 Note #1: Death benefits when passed on as part of an estate, may still incur estate taxes if the taxable estate limit is breached.
 Talk to your tax advisor to gain specifics.

 529 College Savings Plan

 A 529 college savings plan is a tax advantage vehicle that helps families save for college for their children.
-Contributions to a 529 college savings plan are contributed post tax but growth in the account can be withdrawn tax free as long as the proceeds are used for qualified education expenses.
-This can include things such as K-12 tuition, college tuition, college books and fees, etc. The beneficiary on the 529 account can be changed until the money inside the 529 is fully used.
-This helps in the event that not all of the funds are used on one child, they can be carried over to the next.
+Contributions to a 529 college savings plan get contributed post-tax, but growth in the account can get withdrawn tax-free as long as the proceeds get used for qualified education expenses.
+This can include things such as K-12 tuition, college tuition, college books, and fees, etc. The beneficiary on the 529 account can change until the money inside the 529 gets fully used.
+This helps if not all of the funds get used on one child, they can get carried over to the next.
 Money withdrawn and not used for qualified education expenses will pay the deferred tax bill in addition to a 10 percent penalty to the IRS.

 Coverdell Education Savings Account

 A Coverdell ESA works almost exactly like a 529 savings plan.
-The two primary differences are how much money can be contributed each year and what is considered a qualified expense.
-For a Coverdell, a person can only contribute $2,000 per beneficiary and a 529 allows up to $15,000 per beneficiary.
-The other difference is a 529 can only be used for K-12 tuition(the definition for qualified education expense broadens post K-12) while a Coverdell has an expanded list of what is considered a qualified education expense in K through 12...similar to the list for post K through 12 for a 529 plan.
+The two primary differences are how much money can get contributed each year and what is considered a qualified expense.
+For a Coverdell, a person can only contribute $2,000 per beneficiary, and a 529 allows up to $15,000 per beneficiary.
+The other difference is a 529 only gets used for K-12 tuition(the definition for qualified education expense broadens post-K-12).
+At the same time, a Coverdell has an expanded list of what is considered an eligible education expense in K through 12...similar to the list for post K through 12 for a 529 plan.